lngng/moDSTogether/README.md

    **NOTE:** *consolecommands.csv & debugcommands.csv (found in tools/sumlua/examples) refer to and contain extracts of material created & owned by Klei Entertainment.
 No copyright infringement intended, will swiftly remove on request.*

 ## Contact
-raposo.ryan@gmail.com for questions, comments, and inquiries of any kind.
-Job opportunities especially. :)
+raposo.ryan@gmail.com for questions, comments, and inquiries of any kind, at any time.

+Always looking for: things to learn, people to learn them from, opportunities to be useful.